Keys live only in nodes whether in RAM or on disk.

 A key in a slot of a node in a pot is 12 bytes long.
 Its format there depends weakly on its type.
 For types that designate pages or nodes the key is a 1 byte type field, 1 byte data byte, 6 byte CDA and 4 byte allocation count.
 A number key is just the type byte and 11 bytes of number.
-With other keys, it depends.
+With other types, it depends.

 To find a node from its CDA look first in item space where hash chains link nodes whose CDAs hash is the same.
 If the node is not there, its node pot is identified by its own CDA = f((CDA of node)/(nodes / pot)). (f is a small associative function.)
 See if its disk node pot is cached in RAM.
 If the pot is not in RAM we do page like faulting to get it there.
 We allocate a node frame in item space and copy the node to the frame, expanding each keys from 12 bytes to 16 bytes.
 This expansion again weakly depends on the key type.